juanmv94/TravellersTalesPSXCollisionViewer/README.md

-# Travellers Tales PSX Collision viewer
+# Travellers Tales PSX Collision & GFX viewer

-Travellers Tales videogame company realeased 4 PSX videogames that uses the same 3D engine with minor improvements on each title:
+Travellers Tales videogame company realeased 5 PSX videogames that uses the same 3D engine with minor improvements on each title:

 - **Rascal**: This is the first PSX title developed by Travellers Tales.
 It is said to be the worst PSX game ever made.
 This was due to the use of rotational control, and TT team beeing focused on the development of Sonic R.
 - **Bugs Life**: Videogame based on the same title Pixar movie.
 It (finally) uses directional controls.
 - **Toy Story 2**: Videogame based on the same title Pixar movie.
-It is the best of the 4 PSX videogames with lots of games sold and a rating of 9.1/10 (Metacritic)
+It is the best of the 5 PSX videogames with lots of games sold and a rating of 9.1/10 (Metacritic)
+- **Muppet Race Mania**: A racing game with not very good ratings
 - **Buzz Lightyear of Star Command** (BLSC): This game is based on the animated series of the same name.
 This game was probably made due to the success of the previous game.

 ## How to use
 You can try the online version of the tool [here](https://priceless-pike-6c8ff8.netlify.com/ "here").
-The collision viewer reads the collision data from PSX savestates from an emulator (PSXE).
-These savestates must be uncompressed, so if they are, you must uncompress them first (you can use [offzip](https://aluigi.altervista.org/mytoolz/offzip.zip "offzip") for example).
+The collision & GFX viewer reads the collision and GFX data from PSX savestates from an emulator (PSXE).
+These savestates must be uncompressed, and you must uncompress them first by renaming it's extension to **.GZ** and using your favorite tool like 7Zip / WinRAR to uncompress it.
 Anyway, some example savestates are provided.
-The viewer core is in *viewer.html*  and you should pass it a *file* parameter with the name of the file inside the *SSTATES* folder and a *game* parameter with the game wich correspond the savestate.
-You have links with this parameters in *index.html*, no need to type them manually.
-When you open the viewer (assuming correct parameters) you will see a black screen, that will change when the file loads.
-Camera will spawn at [0,0,0] coordinates, so if you don't know where you are, look arround and move.

 The controls are the following:
 - **WASD**: move
 - **QE**: rotate
 - **Mouse move**: look arround
 - **Mouse click**: select/deselect object

+# Travellers Tales PSX Collision viewer

+The collision viewer core is in *viewer.html*  and you should pass it a *file* parameter with the name of the file inside the *SSTATES* folder and a *game* parameter with the game wich correspond the savestate.
+You have links with this parameters in *index.html*, no need to type them manually.
+When you open the viewer (assuming correct parameters) you will see a black screen, that will change when the file loads.
+Camera will spawn at [0,0,0] coordinates, so if you don't know where you are, look arround and move.
+MRM is the only game not present in collision viewer since it's the only not-platform game and aparently uses a diferent collision system.

 ## Color guide
 Floor meshes are walkable, but they also act like walls